Sudanese Arab in Egypt

 Sudanese Arabs originated in the Khartoum region of Sudan many centuries ago.
 Today, they live primarily in northern and central Sudan and in Egypt.
 A few groups are also scattered in Saudi Arabia, Ethiopia, Libya, Yemen, and the United Arab Emirates.

 Since 1983, conflict between the predominately north Arab and southern animist and Christian regions of the Sudan has accounted for more than two million deaths.
-Also tragic are the recent atrocities to non-Arab African groups on the Western Sudan/Chad border in the region of Darfur.
+Also tragic are the atrocities to non-Arab African groups on the Western Sudan/Chad border in the region of Darfur.
 Killings, mass rapes, looting of livestock and burning of villages by the Arab militia, Janjaweed, have devastated the area.
-It is estimated that over 70,000 have lost their lives due to hunger and disease alone.
+For this reason, millions of Sudanese (including Arabs) have needed to leave, either to safer parts of Sudan or to other countries like Egypt.

 What Are Their Lives Like?